the Science behind giving

 One can deduce that feeling kind or receiving kindness contributes to happiness and happiness is also a collective phenomenon that spreads (Aknin, L. B., et al, 2012).

 A person's happiness triggers a chain reaction that benefits not only one’s friends, but their friends’ friends and their friends' friends' friends; people who don’t even know each other.
 The effect lasts for up to one year.
 Research shows that the happiness of a close contact increases the chance of being happy by 15%.
 The happiness of a 2nd-degree contact (e.g. friend’s spouse) increases it by 10% and the happiness of a 3rd-degree contact (e.g. friend of a friend of a friend) by 6% (Christakis N. A., 2008).

 5. LONGEVITY AND GIVING

 Pro-social behaviour like giving and kindness are linked to longevity (Lum T. Y., 2005) but few studies have been able to experimentally identify the cause of this association.
 However new research is providing clues about the specific ways kindness influences longevity such as one study which showed improvements in participants bodily immune response (Nelson-Coffey S. K., et al, 2017).

 There is compelling scientific data to support that giving is a powerful pathway to personal growth and lasting happiness.
 Research overseen by Harvard University found that those who gave ‘contributions of time’ were 42% more likely to be happy, than those who didn’t.

 The benefits of the simple act of giving are profound.
 At Global Village we are creating the world’s easiest way to give: a Peer-2-Peer platform for emotional support that enables giving to transcend the prohibiting factors of modern life [time and money] and allow us to tap into a primal behaviour for our own wellbeing.

-With this app, the act of giving can become a simple, daily wellness ritual.
+With the Global Village app, the act of giving can become a simple, daily wellness ritual.